gnilrets/amylase/README.md

 # Amylase

-Amylase is a Ruby on Rails application that we use at GreatVines to manage, schedule, and execute tasks.
-In its present state, these tasks only include certain Birst Web Services calls that we needed to automate the update of our many Birst spaces.
-In the future, we plan on using this application to manage the automation of all aspects of data integration here at GreatVines.

-This project is still in the very early stages of development.
-There is currently no method for users to log in to the application.
-It is open to anyone who can access the IP address.
-We're currently running it in AWS Elastic Beanstalk with a whitelist for the IP addresses that need to connect.
+Amylase is a Ruby on Rails application used to monitor and manage ETL jobs.

 ## Features